hgrsd/when/README.md

-# when Project
+# when

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+A thin occurrence-as-a-service Quarkus application that wraps `lib-recur`.

+*Note*

+This is not a production-ready project by any stretch if the imagination; it was mostly a means for me to experiment a little with Quarkus.

+## Use

+`GET /occurrences?rrule=<rrule>&from=<datetime>&to=<datetime>` will return a JSON response with an array of date-times.

 ## Running the application in dev mode